Cultural imperialism: Criticisms of "cultural imperialism theory"

-Rothkopf on dealing with cultural dominance
+Dealing with cultural dominance

 David Rothkopf, managing director of Kissinger Associates and an adjunct professor of international affairs at Columbia University (who also served as a senior U.S. Commerce Department official in the Clinton Administration), wrote about cultural imperialism in his provocatively titled In Praise of Cultural Imperialism? in the summer 1997 issue of Foreign Policy magazine.
 Rothkopf says that the United States should embrace "cultural imperialism" as in its self-interest.
 But his definition of cultural imperialism stresses spreading the values of tolerance and openness to cultural change in order to avoid war and conflict between cultures as well as expanding accepted technological and legal standards to provide free traders with enough security to do business with more countries.
 Rothkopf's definition almost exclusively involves allowing individuals in other nations to accept or reject foreign cultural influences.
 He also mentions, but only in passing, the use of the English language and consumption of news and popular music and film as cultural dominance that he supports.
 Rothkopf additionally makes the point that globalisation and the Internet are accelerating the process of cultural influence.

 Culture is sometimes used by the organisers of society—politicians, theologians, academics, and families—to impose and ensure order, the rudiments of which change over time as need dictates.
 One need only look at the 20th century's genocides.
 In each one, leaders used culture as a political front to fuel the passions of their armies and other minions and to justify their actions among their people.

 Rothkopf then cites genocide and massacres in Armenia, Russia, the Holocaust, Cambodia, Bosnia and Herzegovina, Rwanda and East Timor as examples of culture (in some cases expressed in the ideology of "political culture" or religion) being misused to justify violence.
-He also acknowledges that cultural imperialism in the past has been guilty of forcefully eliminating the cultures of natives in the Americas and in Africa, or through use of the Inquisition, "and during the expansion of virtually every empire.".The most important way to deal with cultural influence in any nation, according to Rothkopf, is to promote tolerance and allow, or even promote, cultural diversities that are compatible with tolerance and to eliminate those cultural differences that cause violent conflict:
+He also acknowledges that cultural imperialism in the past has been guilty of forcefully eliminating the cultures of natives in the Americas and in Africa, or through use of the Inquisition, "and during the expansion of virtually every empire."
+The most important way to deal with cultural influence in any nation, according to Rothkopf, is to promote tolerance and allow, or even promote, cultural diversities that are compatible with tolerance and to eliminate those cultural differences that cause violent conflict: